-Learn more about how Sarah Wilson came to publish New York Times best-seller I Quit Sugar as she tells us about the journey that resulted in her best-selling book.
+Learn more about how Sarah Wilson came to publish New York Times best-seller I Quit Sugar as she tells us about her journey.

 In January 2011 I quit sugar.
 It started as an experiment, but my energy, skin and wellness improved so much, I just kept going.
 And going.
 And feeling better and better.

 I stopped eating sugar – in all its forms – because I’d been told by specialists and nutritionists for years that I should.
 I have an autoimmune disease (Hashimotos, a disease that attacks the thyroid and mostly affects women over 30) and sugar flares my condition terribly.
 Some even argue sugar causes the disease in the first place.
 Anyone with a compromised system simply cannot afford to have their stress hormones (adrenaline and cortisol), their neurotransmitter levels (dopamine), or their insulin levels tipped off balance by sugar.
 It’s a hard, cold, but oddly motivating fact!

 So was the fact I was short of a topic one week for the column I wrote in a Sunday newspaper magazine at the time.
 I committed to a fortnight off sugar, to see how it went.
 As I say, the effects were immediate and I shared my story with my readers in the magazine and on my blog.
 This whole I Quit Sugar journey then dominoed from there.

 To be frank, I was addicted to the stuff.
 I was a covert addict, though, because I’d convinced myself I ate “healthy sugars”: honey in my chai tea, dark chocolate every afternoon and sweet treats after dinner.
 But as I soon learned, sugar is sugar, whether it comes from a beehive or a sugar cane field.

 So how much sugar was I actually eating?

 - A handful of dried fruit on my muesli or in my porridge.

 - A teaspoon or two of honey in my tea.

 - A small (35g) bar of dark chocolate after lunch.

 - And, after dinner, honey drizzled on yoghurt or dessert (if I was out with friends).

 A conservative day would see me consume more than 25 teaspoons of sugar.